1,676 related texts · 3 related myths · Page 3 of 35

 Especially trekking through the desert!
 But imagine if those clothes were actually…miraculous.
 The Torah tells us about the Israelites wandering in the desert for forty years after...

-We all know the story of the twelve spies sent by Moses to scout out the promised land.
-But did you know there was a real battle of wills between them, a clash that went beyond jus...
+The familiar story centers on the twelve spies sent by Moses to scout out the promised land.
+But did you know there was a real battle of wills between them, a clash that went beyon...

 The ancient Israelites did something similar with manna, that miraculous food from heaven.
 As the story goes, they sang a song not to the manna, but to the well that accompanied th...

-He pleaded with God, a conversation recorded in Legends of the Jews and drawn from various Midrash (rabbinic interpretive commentary)ic sources, begging for just a little longer to...
+He pleaded with God, a conversation recorded in Legends of the Jews and drawn from various Midrashic (rabbinic interpretive commentary) sources, begging for just a little longer to...

 Herod was twenty-five years old when his father Antipater handed him the governorship of Galilee.
 His first act was to hunt down a band of raiders led by a man named Hezekiah who h...

 It all boils down to the rainbow.
 Yes, that beautiful arc of color we see after the rain.
-But not just any rainbow.
-The Tikkun (spiritual repair)ei Zohar isn't talking about a fade...
+Not just any rainbow.
+The Tikkunei (spiritual repair) Zohar isn't talking about a faded, w...

 The Mekhilta preserves one of the most comprehensive lists of a father's obligations to his son in all of rabbinic literature.
 By Torah mandate, a man must do the following for his...